DanicaBlazanovic/CAP6415_F25_project_Input_Image_Reconstruction_from_Features/README.md

 *SSIM is typically in [0,1] but can be negative in edge cases.

+**Metrics computation protocol:**

+Before computing PSNR, SSIM, and LPIPS, we denormalize reconstructed images (reversing ImageNet normalization) and clamp values to [0,1] range to ensure fair comparison with original images.
+All metrics computed on:
+- **Color space:** RGB (3 channels)
+- **Image size:** 224×224 (no resizing after reconstruction)
+- **LPIPS backbone:** AlexNet with perceptual feature distance (images normalized to [-1,1] for LPIPS computation)
+- **Channel ordering:** Channels-first for computation (C,H,W), converted to channels-last (H,W,C) for PSNR/SSIM via scikit-image

+**Statistical reporting:** Reported values are mean ± standard deviation computed across the 100-image test set (DIV2K_valid_HR).
+The ± values represent image-wise variability (standard deviation across individual test images), not training variance or epoch-to-epoch fluctuations.
+Each metric is computed once per image on the final trained model, then aggregated: mean captures central tendency, standard deviation captures reconstruction consistency across different image content.

+**Loss function and metric interpretation:** Our decoders optimize MSE loss during training, which naturally correlates with PSNR performance (PSNR = 10 log₁₀(1/MSE)).
+SSIM and LPIPS metrics provide complementary perspectives on structural similarity and perceptual quality respectively, but were not directly optimized during training.
+Therefore, claims about perceptual quality (LPIPS, visual assessment) should be interpreted as observed correlations rather than optimized objectives.
+For perceptually-optimized reconstruction, alternative loss functions (e.g., perceptual loss, GAN-based losses) would be required.

 PSNR and MSE measure numerical accuracy, SSIM captures structural similarity, and LPIPS best correlates with human perception of image quality [8].

-**Metrics computation protocol:** Before computing PSNR, SSIM, and LPIPS, we denormalize reconstructed images (reversing ImageNet normalization) and clamp values to [0,1] range to ensure fair comparison with original images.

 ---